siddhartha64/PII-Guardian/README.md

  Introduction
 ---------------

-PII Sentinel is a privacy-first solution designed for modern e-commerce applications.\
+PII-Guardian  is a privacy-first solution designed for modern e-commerce applications.\
 It safeguards customer data by identifying and obfuscating sensitive information in real time, reducing the risk of leaks while preserving the analytical value of logs and datasets.

 By leveraging carefully crafted regex rules and smart redaction strategies, the system provides effective defense against unintentional data exposure.